Disclosure: The Madison County Chamber of Commerce hosted my visit to Winterset, Iowa. However, all opinions are my own.

 Coffee is a travel essential for me, whether I’m 20 or 2,000 miles from home.
 I’ve followed Pammel Park Coffee Company on Instagram for awhile now, but during my time in Winterset I was finally able to sample their Iowa-roasted beans at the local farmers’ market.
 Not only was their coffee delicious but I also left with a to-die-for fudgy oat bar.

-Catch them at the Winterset Farmers’ Market on Saturday mornings or visit their roastery just west of town to pick up a bag or two for yourself.
-My current favorite is their special RAGBRAI 2019 blend, the Pedal Pusher.
+Catch them at the Madison County Farmers’ Market on Saturday mornings or visit their roastery just west of town to pick up a bag or two for yourself.
+My current favorite is their special RAGBRAI blend, the Pedal Pusher.

 Pammel Park Coffee Company, 1968 Pammel Park Rd. in Winterset, Iowa

 Sip a Cider or Two